 Australian Dream Experiment

 I do not have arthritis and so trying it on myself would not work.
-I did however purchase Australian Dream for a relative who is a 90 year old WWII / Korean war veteran and formal postal worker whose route necessitated he walked 13 miles a day for over 20 years.
-Needless to to say, hes got knee arthritis and while he walks, hes in some pain.
+I did however purchase Australian Dream for a relative who is a 90-year-old WWII / Korean war veteran and formal postal worker whose route required he walked 13 miles a day for over 20 years.
+That's over 60,000 miles walked – just for the post office.
+That doesn't include his time in WWII or Korea.

 Does Australian Dream Work?

-Looking at what research I could find―which was not much, by the way―I think it's possible some people may notice temporary relief of aches, pains, and joint stiffness.
-That said, my question is: Does Australian Dream work better than other pain relief creams like Ben Gay or Aspercream?
+Looking at what research I could find I think it's possible some people may notice temporary relief of aches, pains, and joint stiffness.
+How does Australian Dream compare to other pain relief creams like Ben Gay or Aspercream?
 I'm not sure.
-So if you've tried and it helped―or didn’t―do leave a comment and let me (and others) know what you think.
-I hope this review helped clear up questions you may have had about this product.
+The good news is Austrliam Dream is not expensive so it may be worth a try.
+If you've tried and it helped―or didn’t―do leave a comment below and let me (and others) know what happened.

 Do You Have Any Questions?